kvwoerden/windygridworld/README.md

-# Record video of OpenAI gym environment demo.
+# Windy gridworld
-The goal of this project is to demonstrate recording a video of an OpenAI gym.
+The goal of this project is to demonstrate a Sarsa agent for Windy Gridworld from Sutton and Barto.
 ```
-$ python3 -m venv env
-$ source env/bin/activate
-$ pip install -r requirements.txt
-$ brew install ffmpeg
-$ python cartpole.py
+python windy.py
 ```
-This will put the video's of the runs in the directory `./video`.